banago/PHPloy/readme.md

     host = staging-example.com
     path = /path/to/installation
     port = 22
-    ; You can speify a branch to deploy from branch = develop
+    ; You can specify a branch to deploy from branch = develop
     ; Files that should be ignored and not uploaded to your server, but still tracked in your repository exclude[] = 'src/*.scss'